kesslerj/spring-boot-2-new-features/readme.md

 # Features from Spring Boot 2.0.0

 ## Actuator
 - All managing endpoints are moved to `/application`, for example the info endpoint is now available under `/application/info`.
+Default actuator endpoint can be changed with property `management.context-path`.
 - Autoconfig endpoint contains autoconfigurations whithout conditions (@Conditional... annotations).

-Can be changed with property `management.context-path`.
+- Creating a custom actuator endpoint is much more easier now.
+Check out class `PersonActuatorEndpoint` in package `newfeaturesin2.actuator`.

 ## @ConfigurationProperties needs @Validated